coci/blog/content/en/2020-8-1-Django-log-management-with-Elastic-and-Kibana.md

 log management play the most crucial role in any system. logs can tell us where bugs happened and also can determine useful information about system.

 In this guide, I’m going to teach you how to create log management with EFK stack and then connect it to your python application.
-If you don’t have enough information about EFK, it abbreviated from Elasticsearch, Filebeat, and Kibana that I'll explain them in more detail.
+If you don’t have enough information about EFK, it stands for Elasticsearch, Filebeat, and Kibana that I'll explain them in more detail.

 ### Elasticsearch :